swimmer-zone/cabinet/README.md

 ### Smartphone
 Using [RemoteXY](https://remotexy.com) you can create an app for your smartphone.
 However, I don't think I'll be using this as it requires too much steps to open the app and control my lights.
 Watch this [Youtube video](https://www.youtube.com/watch?v=2cjufbgOBYo) for further instructions on that.
 I put a WiFi receiver in the shopping list regardless.

+### Ableton
+For Ableton Live there is a Max4Live plugin to control the Arduino, I'm not sure how to set that up yet and some additional hardware might be needed.
+So this part will remain on the wish list until further notice.

 ## Shopping list